 Amplify Media: Amplify is a streaming service from UMPH/Cokesbury that offers resources for all ages.
 They offer a free 14--day trial for their full library, but everyone can view a limited library of free resources right now.
-Included are Adam Hamilton's Unafraid, Deep Blue Spring 2020, Adult Bible Studies Spring 2020 and selections from their Lent 2020 catalog.
+Included are Adam Hamilton's The Walk, Deep Blue Spring 2020, Adult Bible Studies Spring 2020, Confirm confirmation curriculum, Vacation Bible School music videos, evening devotionals from your favorite authors and more.
 Read more here.

-Cokesbury Kids: Cokesbury Kids is offering some of their content for free online, including Bible studies and at-home family-oriented worship services.
+Cokesbury Kids: Cokesbury Kids (of the UMPH) is offering a wealth their content for free, including Bible studies and at-home family-oriented worship services.
 Read more here.

 Virtual Small Group Activities for Youth: We've compiled some activities that you can use to conduct virtual small group meetings: